nigelm/york_bin_collection/README.md

 - `next_collection_types` - an array of strings giving the type(s) of the next bin collection
 - `updated` - the datetime that the data was last updated

-Additionally there is one entry for each bin collection type for the property
-- keyed on the value of `ImageName` within the API data (which is a short lowercase string).
+Additionally there is one entry for each bin collection type for the property, which is keyed on the value of `ImageName` within the API data (which is a short lowercase string).
 For a typical residential properly this would be something like:-

 - `blackbin` - The standard non-recyclable refuse
 - `greenbin` - The garden waste bin